AnjanaStat/TwoWayCrossedANOVA/README.md

 # TwoWayCrossedANOVA
- This package is for testing equality of treatment effects against ordered alternatives in two-way ANOVA model.
-This package is for testing the hypotheses described in the article `Testing for Trend in Two-Way Crossed Effects Model under Heteroscedasticity'.
+ This package is for testing equality of treatment effects against ordered alternatives in two-way ANOVA model with interaction.
+This is for testing the hypotheses described in the article `Testing for Trend in Two-Way Crossed Effects Model under Heteroscedasticity'.